 The Lake Wenatchee sockeye season closes at the end of August.
 There were only ten or twelve boats on the water the last time I fished the lake.
 There were a couple of reasons for the drop in angler participation.
 One was the smoky conditions and the other was the “iffy” shape of the fish.
 They were getting closer to their spawning time and some of the fish were pretty washed out, and not even of a quality for smoking.

-On a recent trip to Great Falls, Montana my brother in law Tom Verschueren and I spent some time fishing the Missouri River.
+On a recent trip to Great Falls, Montana my brother-in-law Tom Verschuren and I spent some time fishing the Missouri River.
 On our way there we viewed the Clark Fork several times as I-90 passed over the river.
 I have always wanted to fish the Clark Fork but have never taken the time to stop and try my luck.

-When we turned onto Highway 200, and this took us along the Blackfoot River.
+When we turned onto Highway 200, this took us along the Blackfoot River.
 Smaller than the Clark Fork, it is a very attractive stream.
-We got many glimpses of the stream, and it was very wadable and had lots of nice riffles and some deep pools.
-We both were impressed with the number of public fishing accessed we passed on our way to Great Falls.
+We got many glimpses of the stream, and it was very wadeable and had lots of nice riffles and some deep pools.
+We both were impressed with the number of public fishing accesses we passed on our way to Great Falls.

 We were going to be freelancing, by that I mean fishing from shore on the Missouri River and would have to just find a likely looking spot.
 Not knowing anything about the hatches or even if we could wade this big river, Tom and I took the same gear we use when fishing from shore on Lake Roosevelt and Rufus Woods.